data-creative/data-creative.github.io/_posts/2017-05-21-next-train-api.md

   - gtfs
 ---

-The **Next Train API** provides a JSON web service for any GTFS feed.
-Currently this back-end API powers the <a href="{{ site.baseurl }}/open-source-application/2017/06/30/next-train-mobile/">Next Train Mobile App</a> I built for Android.

-> If you are curious, [GTFS](https://developers.google.com/transit/gtfs/) stands for "General Transit Feed Specification", the data standard transit agencies use to publish their train schedule data.
-By publishing data in a consistent format, they enable a robust and interoperable ecosystem of third-party developer apps (like Google Maps).
+The **Next Train API** provides a JSON web service for any General Transit Feed Specification ([GTFS](https://developers.google.com/transit/gtfs/)) feed.
+By publishing transit schedule data in a consistent format like GTFS, transit agencies enable a robust and interoperable ecosystem of third-party developer applications (e.g Google Maps and <a href="{{ site.baseurl }}/open-source-application/2017/06/30/next-train-mobile/">Next Train Mobile</a>).

-Data published in GTFS format consists of a ZIP file which includes a number of normalized CSV files.
-In such a format, it's not easy for client applications to make requests for the data.
-So I built the API to process and store GTFS data into a database on a nightly or hourly basis, then to respond to on-demand requests with concise JSON formatted data.
+## Problem Statement

+For performance reasons, it is not practical for client applications to directly consume data in GTFS format.
+GTFS comprises a comprehensive ZIP file of normalized CSV files, not a concise JSON response to the parameters of a specific request.

+## Solution

+The NextTrain API acts as an intermediary between the the client application and the raw GTFS data.
+It is designed to optimize the efficiency of the client application request process.

+The system pre-processes GTFS data by checking a specified GTFS feed URL for new data on a scheduled basis and storing the results in a relational database.
+This facilitates future on-demand querying.

 Example request URL: `/api/v1/trains.json?date=2017-12-17&origin=BRN&destination=NHV`

-> The request URL specifies parameters to denote the origin station, destination station, and date of travel.
-These parameters are then used in a database query to fetch specific schedule data.
+> The request URL specifies parameters which denote the origin station, destination station, and date of travel.

 Example response: